troclaux/notes/html.md

 </html>
 ```

-- `<!DOCTYPE html>`: document type declaration that tells the browser that this is an HTML5 document
+- `<!DOCTYPE html>`: document type declaration that tells the browser that this is an HTML5 document (not case sensitive)
 - `<html>`: root element of an HTML page
 - `<head>`: contains metadata about the HTML document, e.g. title, character encoding, etc
   - `<meta>`: provides metadata about HTML document